IBM Cloud Docs

 The Text to Speech service is now generally available

 The service moved from beta to general availability (GA) on 1 July 2015.
-The following differences existed between the beta and GA versions of the Text to Speech API.
+The following differences that are existed between the beta and GA versions of the Text to Speech API.
 The GA release requires that users upgrade to the new version of the service.

 New token-based programming model